Prototype-Fund-Hardware/LibreWater/README.md

 ## Contributions from Individuals
 The list of contributors and supporters is endless.
 What would be an appropriate way to mention all of them?
 Is it meaningful to do so?
 We are still thinking about how to give credit and also give back in the best way.
 One thing is for sure: Without the support of countless kind people from all over the world, we would never have gone on this adventure.
 You know who you are.
-It has been most importantly your ideas, your feedback, our sharing of time - often a little, sometimes a lot that has made this project a reality.
+It has been most importantly your ideas, your feedback, our sharing of time - often a little, sometimes a lot that has made this project a reality. <br>
 This is the magic of Open Source Hardware, the magic of people joining together with collective intelligence.

 ## Support from Institutions and Spaces
 In the early stage of Blue Greece  <b>